samster395/samster395.github.io/_posts/2021-4-9-Kite-Aerial-Photography.md

 My setup consists of a cheap £30 action camera on a 3D printed gimbal with the commony used pendulum suspension method to keep the camera level.

+I use [this kite](http://www.spiritofair.co.uk/10168.htm) and attach the rig to the line after letting it out a bit.

 <img src='/images/pend.jpg' width='350' height='320'>
 <img src='/images/20210409_113852.jpg' width='350' height='320'>